Synthetixio/snx-grants-dao/proposals/mintr-debt-analytics.md

 The goal is to help minters visualize this information at any point in time.

 ## Motivation:
-It is currently very hard for minters to understand their debt.
+It is currently very hard for minters to understand their debt, thus adding friction to the experience.

 ## Additional information:
 Check out this demo -> defisnap.io/#/kain.